Afghanistan is under Taliban control. Here’s who leads the organization.

 Haqqani both leads the network and serves as a deputy leader of the Taliban.

-He is wanted for questioning by the FBI in a 2008 attack on a hotel in Kabul that killed six people, including one American.
+He is wanted for questioning by the FBI in regards to a 2008 attack on a hotel in Kabul that killed six people, including one American.
 The fighter made headlines last year when the New York Times published a column by him titled “What We, the Taliban, Want.”
 The newspaper was criticized for not properly informing readers of Haqqani’s history as the leader of a terrorist network.